demizer/vgtk/README.md

 **How**

-Use gobject-introspection to generate the bindings.
+Use gobject-introspection xml files to generate the bindings.

 Inspired by https://github.com/diamondburned/gotk4/